 - 1. During the investigation and throughout the entire course of the Honor Council's proceedings, Honor Council members must express no opinion concerning the offense to witnesses, the accused, or members of the community at large. - 2.
-Council members and investigators are not qualified to participate in cases where they may be subject to prejudice because of kinship, fraternity or sorority affiliation, or evidence of past prejudice. - 3.
+Council members and investigators may not participate in cases where their relationship with the accused, the accuser, or a material witness raises a reasonable inference of prejudice on their part.
+Examples of such relationships include close friendship, kinship, Greek, club or other organizational affiliation, or evidence of past prejudice. - 3.
 Council members are not allowed to serve as character witnesses in any cases.